Community

 This is a new yearly series on the blog to focus on UAlberta Libraries staff who were nominated for a Service Excellence award.
 Over the next couple of weeks, we will share the nominees and winners of 2018.
 Nominees were put forward by fellow staff members and then winners were chosen by an internal committee of peers.

-Winner of UAL Service Excellence Award (Individual)
+Winner Service Excellence Award (Team)

 0 comment